fhemberger/nomad-demo/README.md

 ### Deploying jobs

+If you followed step 2 above, Prometheus, Grafana and the demo jobs will already be running on Nomad.

+If you want to edit those jobs or deploy one of your own, there are two ways to do so:

+#### Running jobs from the UI

-Two example applications are included with this demo: [`hello-world-docker.nomad`](nomad_jobs/hello-world-docker.nomad) and [`hello-world-java.nomad`](nomad_jobs/hello-world-java.nomad).
+Three example applications are included with this demo: [`hello-world-docker.nomad`](nomad_jobs/hello-world-docker.nomad), [`hello-world-java.nomad`](nomad_jobs/hello-world-java.nomad) and [`hello-world-vault.nomad`](nomad_jobs/hello-world-vault.nomad).
 Go to http://nomad.demo/ui/jobs/run, copy and paste one of the jobs into the editor and click "Plan".

 Nomad performs a syntax check by dry-running the job on the scheduler without applying the changes yet.
 If you change settings in your job file later on, this step will also show a diff of all the changes (e.g. number of instances):